 3. Are all children with the same chromosomal abnormality alike?

-Children with same chromosomal abnormalities need not be alike.
+Children with the same chromosomal abnormalities are not necessarily alike.
 They differ because the body’s reaction to the syndrome depends on the gene setup, which is unique.
 The hundreds of genes in each chromosome influence the body’s behavior to the abnormality.